 How do you create a profitable, secure and much-loved professional sports franchise in a city of fewer than 300,000 people?
-It’s called community ownership.
+Community ownership.
 This is no Rubik’s Cube.
 Hometown economics are the only reason they play football in Regina or Green Bay, Wisconsin.
-The mystery is not that Roughriders and Packers thrive, but that other cities have not figured this out.
+The mystery is not that Roughriders and Packers thrive but that other cities have not figured this out.

 “Readers will be all too familiar with the well-worn playbook deployed so often in recent years by the commissioners of professional sports leagues and the owners of major league sports franchises intent on extracting billions of dollars in concessions for the construction of increasingly costly and spectacular sports facilities and entertainment districts,” authors write.
 “Between 1990 and 2010 over 100 new facilities were built across North America, a replacement rate of more than 90 percent.”

 This is a compelling account of glib boosterism, secret meetings, bland assurances from the mayor that this “wouldn’t cost the taxpayers any money”, and dog-like hometown media coverage.
 The Edmonton Journal in one editorial called the local arena power play a “rare and priceless opportunity”.

 The Oilers briefly had something resembling community ownership until 2008 when Daryl Katz, a local pharmaceutical mogul, bought the team for $200 million.
 “This was a real estate play,” authors quote one city official.

 Katz proceeded to extract spectacular municipal concessions to build a new downtown arena.
 The $613.7 million financing agreement included a twenty-year tax freeze, direct taxpayer financing, $7 million in federal subsidies, waivers on local liquor licensing, you name it.